 Spotting an addict in the workplace can be easier than recognizing one within your own family.
 Since you are not in constant contact with your colleagues, changing behavior patterns in a person may seem less subtle.

-Substance abuse can make an individual lash out and push away former friends in the workplace, bring down their performance, thus straining their relationship with the management, and possibly lead to workplace hazards and misuse of resources.
+Substance use can make an individual lash out and push away former friends in the workplace, bring down their performance, thus straining their relationship with the management, and possibly lead to workplace hazards and misuse of resources.

 How Can I Tell if Someone Is an Addict?